Patrick Stewart: Awards and honours

-Having lived in Los Angeles for many years, Stewart moved back to England in 2004, in part to return to work in the theatre.
-In the same year, Stewart was appointed chancellor of the University of Huddersfield and subsequently as a professor of performing arts in July 2008.
+In 2004, Stewart was appointed chancellor of the University of Huddersfield and subsequently as a professor of performing arts in July 2008.
 In these roles, Stewart has regularly attended graduation ceremonies in the UK and Hong Kong and teaches master classes for drama students.
-He stepped down from the chancellorship in July 2015, and was named chancellor emeritus in the installation ceremony for his successor, Prince Andrew, Duke of York.
+He stepped down from the chancellorship in July 2015, and was named chancellor emeritus in the installation ceremony for his successor, Prince Andrew, Duke of York (now Andrew Mountbatten-Windsor).
 In August 2016 a building at the university was renamed the "Sir Patrick Stewart Building".

+On 16 December 1996, Patrick Stewart received a Star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.
+In 1993, TV Guide named him the Best Dramatic Television Actor of the 1980s.
 Stewart was appointed an Officer of the Order of the British Empire (OBE) in the 2001 New Year Honours for services to acting and the cinema and a Knight Bachelor in the 2010 New Year Honours for services to drama.
 Stewart's knighthood was conferred by Queen Elizabeth II at an investiture ceremony at Buckingham Palace on 2 June 2010.
-On 16 December 1996, Patrick Stewart received a Star on Hollywood Walk of Fame at 7021 Hollywood Blvd.
-In 1993, TV Guide named him the Best Dramatic Television Actor of the 1980s.
+Stewart carried the Olympic torch in July 2012 as part of the official relay for the 2012 London Summer Olympics and stated it was an experience he "will never forget", adding that it was better than any movie premiere.
+In a 2018 poll for Yorkshire Day, Stewart was ranked the third greatest Yorkshireman ever behind Monty Python comedian Michael Palin and fellow actor Sean Bean.

 In July 2001, Stewart received an honorary fellowship from the University of Wales, Cardiff.
 In 2011, he received an honorary doctorate of letters (D.Litt.) from the University of East Anglia.
 In July 2014, he received a D.Litt. from the University of Leeds.
 In May 2015, Stewart received an honorary doctorate (Dr.h.c.) from the Vrije Universiteit Brussel.
 He is an emeritus fellow of St Catherine's College, Oxford.

-Stewart carried the Olympic torch in July 2012 as part of the official relay for the 2012 London Summer Olympics and stated it was an experience he "will never forget", adding that it was better than any movie premiere.
-In a 2018 poll for Yorkshire Day, Stewart was ranked the third greatest Yorkshireman ever behind Monty Python comedian Michael Palin and fellow actor Sean Bean.

-Stewart shared with Hugh Jackman the Guinness World Record for the longest career as a live-action Marvel superhero, for his portrayal of Professor X until December 2021 when they were eclipsed by Tobey Maguire and Willem Dafoe.
-In May of 2022, Stewart retook the record by appearing as the character in Doctor Strange in the Multiverse of Madness.
-Guinness cautioned the possibility of another change in the near future, with either Jackman solely or, Jackman and Stewart jointly likely to hold the award after the expected 2024 release of Deadpool 3.
+From 2017 until 2021, Stewart shared with Hugh Jackman the Guinness World Record for the longest career as a live-action Marvel Comics superhero for his portrayal of Professor X; they were subsequently eclipsed by Tobey Maguire and Willem Dafoe.
+In 2022, Stewart retook the record by appearing as the character in Doctor Strange in the Multiverse of Madness, but was once again eclipsed by Wesley Snipes in 2024.
+Also in 2022, Stewart was awarded as Honorary Fellow of the Institution of Engineering and Technology (Hon FIET), this "in recognition of the inspiration given through the promotion of science and technology to future generations of engineers and technicians".